Last updated on June 18th, 2021 at 04:54 pmJump to Recipe

-Fridays call for Chocolate Linzer Cookies that are topped with Sea Salt and are so buttery that they melt in your mouth.
-Such a perfect way to end the week.
-These Chocolate Linzer Cookies are a staple in my house, previously I made classic Raspberry Walnut Linzer Cookies that were gone by the end of the day.
-After that success I decided to spice things a bit and make Chocolate Linzer Cookies that to my delight were a grand success.
+The Chocolate Linzer Cookies are topped with Sea Salt and are so buttery that they melt in your mouth.
+These cookies are a staple in my house.
+Previously, I made classic Raspberry Walnut Linzer Cookies that were gone by the end of the day.
+After that success, I decided to spice things a bit and make Chocolate Linzer Cookies that to my delight were a grand success.

-Cookies are definitely not for Christmas only, while they are festive and nice, I am that person who will gladly enjoy cookies daily with a hot cup of tea or coffee.
-To be totally honest, cookies make me happy, tiny, beautiful, packed with so much flavor, a cookie always makes me feel better.
+The cookies are definitely not for Christmas only.
+While they are festive and nice, I am that person who will gladly enjoy cookies daily with a hot cup of tea or coffee.
+To be totally honest, cookies make me happy, especially this once.
+They are tiny, beautiful, and packed with so much flavor, that they are meant to make you feel better.

-While the process of making Linzer Cookies is a bit tedious, as you have to cut the shapes, and also carefully cut those centers, I find it absolutely therapeutical, especially when my tiny toddler sits by my side, patiently observing the process.
-I made these Chocolate Linzer Cookies with so much love, carefully crafting each one and brainstorming what fillings should I add.
-I decided on Sea Salt Dulce de Leche:
+While the process of making Linzer Cookies is a bit tedious, as you have to cut the shapes, and also carefully cut those centers, I find it absolutely motivating.
+Especially, when my tiny toddler sits by my side, patiently observing the process.
+Give them a try, they will cheer you up, and everyone in your family will gladly enjoy them.